SeanWHughes/Robotic-Surgery-Dynamics-Sim/README.md

 ## Instructions
-To use the matlab script go to Robotic_Surgery_Instrument and click run
+To use the matlab script, go to Robotic_Surgery_Instrument in the repository and click run

-To read my report on the simulation, go to Robotic Surgery Dynamics Simulation.pdf in the repository
+To read my report on the simulation, go to Robotic Surgery Dynamics Simulation.pdf

-To see an animation of the final simulation at Robotic Surgery Dynamics Simulation (Animation Gif)
+To see an animation of the final simulation, go to Robotic Surgery Dynamics Simulation (Animation Gif).gif